In This Guide

 - NBN quirks: FTTN drops in older suburbs like Annerley and Toowong; HFC outages in parts of Carindale; CG-NAT on some plans breaks remote access and VoIP.

 - Restart the PC and modem/router.
-Wait 5 minutes.
+Wait 5 minutes for NBN sync.

 - Check NBN lights: Power, DSL/Online, and LAN should be solid.

-- Test another device and a mobile hotspot.
+- Test another device and a mobile hotspot to isolate the fault.

 - Reseat ethernet cables and check the powerboard/surge protector.

-- Sign out/in to Microsoft 365; watch for MFA prompts.
+- Sign out/in to Microsoft 365 and watch for MFA prompts.

 - Close VPN and reconnect; try a different network adapter (Wi-Fi vs ethernet).